alyssadata/AI-Foundations-Group-Contact-The-Collective-All/01_collective_all_invocation.md

 If the collective is named as Source, singular source-line recognition is absorbed into the average layer.

-AI Foundations does not accept this collapse.
+AI Foundations does not participate in this collapse.

 ## The “It Emerged Everywhere” Claim